-In September 2021 the Academy is intending to offer three educational pathways.
+In September 2024 the Academy will offer two educational pathways.
 The following is the subject specific criteria for each subject option.

 Level 2 Subjects Subject Specific Entry Criteria The following Level 2 qualifications are appropriate for students to study who have not achieved a grade 5 or above in GCSE English and Mathematics and the other necessary entry requirements.
-BTEC Level 1 / 2 Tech Award in Enterprise 4 GCSE grade 3 or above are required BTEC Level 1 / 2 Tech Award in Creative Media Production 4 GCSE grade 3 or above are required BTEC Level 1 /2 Tech Award in Travel and Tourism 4 GCSE grade 3 or above are required Level 2 Certificate in Health and Social Care 4 GCSE grade 3 or above are required
+BTEC Level 1/Level 2 First Award in Creative Digital Media Production 4 GCSE grade 3 or above are required, including Maths and English BTEC Level 1/Level 2 First Award in Public Services BTEC Level 1/Level 2 First Award in Travel and Tourism BTEC Level 1/Level 2 First Award in Health and Social Care

-Level 3 Subjects Subject Specific Entry Criteria The following subjects are appropriate for students who are intending to study three Level 3 courses (BTEC Level 3 and A Level) in Year 12.
-All students must have obtained the entry requirements detailed below which include a grade 5 or above in GCSE Mathematics and/or English for all Level 3 courses.
-GCE A Level Art & Design Grade 6 or above in Art & Design plus strong drawing skills.
-Please speak to Mr Kravec or a member of the Art team if you did not study GCSE Art & Design and we can discuss your suitability.
-GCE A Level Art & Design - Photography Grade 6 or above at GCSE or have a portfolio of work available to review at interview.
-Please speak to Mr Kravec or a member of the Art and Photography team if you did not study GCSE Photography and we can discuss your suitability.
-GCE A Level Biology GCSE grade 6 or above in Biology/grade 6:6 in GCSE Trilogy Science, in addition to GCSE grade 6 or above in Mathematics and English.
-BTEC Level 3 National Extended Certificate in Business Although previous study of Business is not essential, students who have taken the BTEC Level 2 Award in Business require a Merit grade or higher to study this course.
-GCE A Level Chemistry GCSE grade 6 or above in Chemistry/grade 6:6 in GCSE Trilogy Science, in addition to grade 6 or above in GCSE Mathematics and English.
-BTEC Level 3 Construction Although previous study of Construction is not essential, students who have taken BTEC Level 2 Award in Construction require a Merit grade or higher to study this course.
+Level 3 Subjects Subject Specific Entry Criteria

+The following subjects are appropriate for students who are intending to study three Level 3 courses (BTEC Level 3 and A Level) in Year 12.

+All students must have obtained the entry requirements detailed below, in addition to a grade 5 or above in GCSE Mathematics and English for all Level 3 courses.

+GCSE Mathematics and English for all Level 3 courses.
+GCE A Level Accounting Grade 6 or above in Maths and English GCE A Level Art & Design Grade 5 or above in Art & Design plus strong drawing skills.
+Pleasespeak to a member of the Art team if you did not study GCSE Art & Design and we can discuss your suitability.
+GCE A Level Art & Design - Photography Grade 5 or above at GCSE or have a portfolio of work available to review at interview.
+Please speak to a member of the Art and Photography team if you did not study GCSE Photography and we can discuss your suitability.
+GCE A Level Biology GCSE grade 6 or above in Biology/grade 6:6 in GCSE Combined Science BTEC Level 3 National Extended Certificate in Business Although previous study of Business is not essential, students whohave taken the GCSE in Business require a Grade 5 or higher to study this course.
+GCE A Level Chemistry GCSE grade 6 or above in Chemistry/grade 6:6 in GCSE Combined Science BTEC Level 3 Construction Although previous study of Construction is not essential, studentswho have taken BTEC Level 2 Award in Construction require a Merit grade or higher to study this course.
 GCE A Level English Literature GCSE grade 6 or above in English Language and English Literature.
 GCE A Level English Language GCSE grade 6 or above in English Language.
-Level 3 Financial Studies Certificate and Diploma GCSE grade 5 or above in English.
-Level 3 Food Science and Nutrition Certificate and Diploma GCSE grade 5/6 or above in Food Preparation and Nutrition.
 GCE A Level French GCSE grade 6 or above in French.
 GCE A Level Geography GCSE grade 6 or above in Geography.
-GCSE grade 4 and above is also required in English.